 Each time the communication is shared, the connection between the marketer and the influencer should be transparent.
 Affiliate links to products on external third-party websites should be disclosed as such and their commercial nature transparent.

-In addition to the provisions in a-Article 7, identification disclosures should not be obscured by other content.
+In addition to the provisions in Article 7, identification disclosures should not be obscured by other content.
 A disclosure on websites, in the terms and conditions at the end of a piece of content, in a string of hashtags, or in the ‘see more’ section is not sufficient.

 Marketers should make sure that influencer marketing communications posted on their behalf include relevant qualifiers or statements to avoid misleading consumers about the standards, qualities, attributes, costs or other features of the product involved.